shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

 The tutorial leverages Pinocchio, an amazing tool for robot dynamics!
 Developed by Justin Carpentier, Pinocchio implements Roy Featherstone algorithms in C++, making it incredibly efficient.
 But that's not all - it's also been extended with new algorithms for computing derivatives of dynamics algorithms, constrained dynamics, and more.
 The best part?
 You can generate dynamics algorithms as a Casadi function and use them in optimal controller design.

-In this tutorial, we will define the setup using URDF, which supports geometry and  inertial parameters but unfortunately doesn't support joint elasticity.
+In this tutorial ([link to code](https://github.com/shamilmamedov/rfem)), we will define the setup using URDF, which supports geometry and  inertial parameters but unfortunately doesn't support joint elasticity.
 Therefore, we will use a `.yaml`  file to define sde parameters.
 <!-- We will then explore three different discretizations of the model, each consisting of 3, 5, and 10 segments respectively.
 All of  these models are available in the `models`  folder of the project. -->
 To modify the geometry and inertial parameters of the RFEM, you will  need to manually update the URDF files.
 But it's easy to  modify sde parameters (which is the most fun part) from the `rod_params.py` file by changing the $$G$$ and $$E$$ values.
 You can even use this file to compute the inertial parameters for a desired cylindrical rod.